Dickinson State University: Communications

 DSU News covers current happenings among DSU related students and staff.

 Theodore Roosevelt Presidential Library

 On April 30, 2013, both chambers of the North Dakota Legislative Assembly passed a bill appropriating $12 million to Dickinson State University to award a grant to the Theodore Roosevelt Center for construction of a building to be named the Theodore Roosevelt Presidential Library.
 To access these funds, the Theodore Roosevelt Center must first raise $3 million from non-state sources.
 Dickinson State University is also home to the Theodore Roosevelt Digital Library which has formed partnerships with the Library of Congress and Harvard University, among other institutions.
 They currently have over 25,000 items online.
+The library building was instead built 30 miles west of Dickinson, near the Theodore Roosevelt National Park and the city of Medora, where Theodore Roosevelt himself ranched in the area.